minprog/programmeren-1/problems/find/find.md

     echo $?

 you should see `1`, since `128` is, again, not among the 1,000 numbers outputted by `generate` when seeded with `50`, and so `search` (written by you) should return `false`, in which case `main` (written by us) should return (i.e., exit with) `1`.
 Make sense?

-### Automated tests

-When you're completely satisfied that your program works as expected using manual testing, you can run `check50` to check for corner cases that may have escaped your attention.

-    check50 -l minprog/checks/2022/find